zentrocdot/wapscan/README.md

 ## Foreword

 <p align="justify">A WLAN Scanner is sometimes called a WLAN sniffer.
-In the context of this package I prefer the naming WLAN Scanner.
+In the context of this package I prefer the naming WLAN scanner.
 WLAN sniffing is hacker-like or is used in connection with penetration testing.
-I use the WLAN scanner to check and optimize my WLAN working environment.</p>
+I use the WLAN scanner to check and optimise my WLAN working environment.</p>

 <p align="justify">The work on the <code>Wireless Access Point Scanner</code> started in the year 2017.
 The goal was to program a simple wlan scanner that has the ability to address different wlan hardware devices.
 After invokation the wireless access point scanner is asking which wlan device should be used for scanning.
 Then the data will be collected and afterwards pretty printed in the terminal window which after that is contiously updated.</p>

 <p align="justify">Next to the wireless access point scanner I wrote over the years a bunch of scripts related to wifi or wlan.
 For the wireless access point scanner I created a script which automatically prepares a package for packaging as <code>DEB</code> package.
-That knowledge how to do was the base for my first steps on Launchpad.</p>
+That knowledge how to do was the base for my first steps on <code>Launchpad</code>.</p>

 <p align="justify">As expected it is a big difference between writing a working script or building a DEB package from that script.
-It is even more complicated to use a platform like Launchpad for publishing.
+It is even more complicated to use a platform like <code>Launchpad</code> for publishing.

-<p align="justify">The first package I am releasing is in the first shot for educational purposes.
-In the following versions I will move on to productive versions.</p>
+<p align="justify">The first package I have released one week ago is in the first shot for educational purposes.
+In the current and following versions I will move on to productive versions.</p>

-<p align="justify">At the time I started writing the program, iwlist was still more common than iw.
+<p align="justify">At the time I started writing the program in the year 2017, iwlist was still more common than iw.
 This limits the analysis possibilities.
 Nevertheless one can see the important things related to WLAN.</p>

 > [!NOTE]
 > The current version is developed on <code>Linux Mint 21.3 (Virginia)</code>.
 It should also be runnable without restrictions on <code>Debian 12 (Bookworm)</code>, <code>Ubuntu Jammy Jellyfish LTS (22.04)</code> and <code>Raspbian 12 (Bookworm)</code>.